 At Christina School District, we recognize the importance of providing high school pathways that align with postsecondary education offerings and industry trends.
-Therefore, we've reimagined our high schools and added several new pathways and courses.
+Therefore, we continue to reimagine our high schools programming to ensure relevant and rigorous courses and career and technical education pathways.
+Below are some of our new Career Programs of Study and dual enrollment opportunities for the 2023-24 school year.